RozhakXD/InstaVip/README.md

 ```

 ### When will the followers, likes, and comments arrive?
-You can wait 1-7 days if you have exchanged it for followers, likes or comments, The process depends on the number of Vipig website users or not.
+You can wait one to seven days.
+The process depends on the number of Vipig website users or not, Further problems usually occur because you enter the wrong username or posting link.

 ### Terms of exchanging coins?